Bernedoodle F1B: Size, Shedding, Temperament & Care Guide

 • broad coat tendencies

-• relative shedding trends
+• relative trends in shedding

-• general grooming expectations
+• general expectations for grooming

-• exact adult size
+• Size is exact for an adult

-• exact temperament
+• The exact kind of temperament

 • exact color outcome

-• Allergy success in every home
+• Allergy-friendly success in every home

 F1 Bernedoodle